This articles provides detailed information on the supported data/dictionary type changes that users/customers can perform on their instances.

 Changing data types

-Data/dictionary type changes are not recommended but if a user/customer needs to perform this action it is important that there is a clear understanding of what can and cannot be supported.
-By default ServiceNOW supports data type changes where the alteration being made does not constitute an online alter where the data type from the database is changed.
+Data/dictionary type changes are not recommended but if a you need to perform this action it is important that there is a clear understanding of what can and cannot be supported.
+By default, ServiceNow supports data type changes where the alteration does not constitute an "online ALTER" where the data type from the database is changed.

 Decreasing max length of a field is highly not recommended as this can result in data loss

 A data type change where a user increases the max length of a field from 300 to 4000 is a supported change since we would still map to the same field type from the database backend.
 The rule of thumb is that any data type change where a change from the database backend is not warranted and an online alter is not required is a supported change.